Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Sign of the asymptotic speed depending on the parameters

-\end{prop} \begin{rem*} Although this is explicit indeed with respect to $d$, this is also less precise than the previous statement.
+\begin{rem*} Although these estimates do not depend on $d$, they are also less precise than the previous statement.
 Indeed, we will see in the course of the proof that, for any $d>0$:

 and furthermore it should be expected that these inequalities are actually strict.
-Thus the interest of this proposition lies mostly in the fact that $\underline{r}$ and $\overline{r}$ do not depend on $d$. \end{rem*} \begin{proof} Firstly, for any $d>0$ and any $y\in\overline{C}$, we define:
+Thus the interest of this proposition lies mostly in the fact that $\underline{r}$ and $\overline{r}$ do not depend on $d$. \end{rem*} \begin{proof} Recalling from Proposition \ref{prop:Du-Lin_extension} the definition of $z_{x_{0},f}$, we define for any $d>0$ and any $y\in\overline{C}$ the following functions:

 Most importantly, $z_{2,y}$ satisfies: